Eldin00/RPGHelperBot/README.md

   * 3d6*6 (roll 3 6-sided dice, 6 times, and return each total)
   * 2d8+2*3 (roll 2 8-sided dice and add 2 to the roll.
 Repeat this 3 times and return each total)

-Current status:
+## Current status
 * Bot can connect to server and listen for commands.
 * Basic dice rolling functionality is implemented.
+* Support for controlling settings via config file or command line options.

-Immediate development goals:
+## Immediate development goals:
 * Look into replacing serenity::framework with something like poise, to facilitate using slash commands instead of prefix commands.
 * Work on formatting of bot's responses.
 * Create game-system specific commands for at least one game system.